Cello Teaching Artist - WASO Crescendo Program

 The Role

-The role will focus on the preparation and the delivery of musicianship lessons to all students at schools, from Pre-Primary to Year Six, dependent on time-tabling.
-As part of our music education program, this role is ideal for someone who thrives in a team, values collaboration, and is committed to building strong community connections through the arts.
+The role will focus on the preparation and the delivery of Cello lessons to students across schools, from Year Four to Year Six, dependent on timetabling as part of our music education program.
+This role is ideal for someone who thrives in a team, values collaboration, and is committed to building strong community connections through the arts.

 Skills Required